ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-The following ere the established
-weights of various articles of produce and
 the rates by which they should be bought
 and sold:
 A bushel of wheat, sixty pounds.